Uberspace/lab/source/guide_streamlit.rst

 .. code-block:: console

-  [isabell@stardust ~]$ uberspace web backend set /mysiteproject --http --port 8501 Set backend for /mysiteproject to port 8501; please make sure something is listening!
+  [isabell@stardust ~]$ uberspace web backend set / --http --port 8501
+  Set backend for / to port 8501; please make sure something is listening!
   You can always check the status of your backend using "uberspace web backend list".
   [isabell@stardust ~]$

-.. note:: if deployed to web root, use ``/`` instead of ``/mysiteproject``

 Setup Service
 =============